keithpitt/DKPredicateBuilder/Readme.markdown

 `- (id)where:(DKPredicate *)predicate;`

-Add a custom NSPredicate to the builder
+Add your own `NSPredicate` to the builder

 `- (id)where:(NSString *)key isTrue:(BOOL)value;`